 Forensic psychology is one of the fastest growing areas of psychology.
 Practitioners may find work employment options in the field, mental health law, and the treatment and evaluation of offenders.

-The Forensic concentration within the Clinical Psychology Psy.D. program prepares students to apply the science and profession of psychology to questions and issues related to law and the legal system.
+The Forensic concentration within the Clinical Psychology Psy.D. program at our Washington D.C. campus prepares students to apply the science and profession of psychology to questions and issues related to law and the legal system.
 Students will also be introduced to testifying as an expert witness and forensic report writing as well as other psychological and legal principles.
 Students in the D.C.
 Campus program have the opportunity to take advantage of the school’s proximity to key agencies including The District of Columbia’s Department of Mental Health and Prince George County Department of Corrections.
 Through a range of practicum and volunteer experiences at forensic psychiatric hospitals, rehabilitation centers, and courts of law students train alongside clinicians who have a breadth of knowledge in custody evaluation, competency evaluation, criminal responsibility, behavior modification, risk assessment, and expert testimony.
 Students will experience firsthand the delivery of efficacious interventions to address the complex mental health needs of adults and adolescents involved with the legal system , including severe mental illness and co-occurring disorders.
 Particular emphasis is placed on exposing students to the variety of professional roles, both clinical and research, assumed by psychologists in forensic settings.

-Graduates will have a basic knowledge in clinical forensic psychology concentration, enabling them to bring psychology into the legal and public policy arenas in an ethical, academically focused, and research-based manner.
+Graduates from our Washington, D.C. campus will have a basic knowledge in clinical forensic psychology concentration, enabling them to bring psychology into the legal and public policy arenas in an ethical, academically focused, and research-based manner.
 Those specializing in this area will be among the highest in demand for the delivery of services to correctional facilities, law enforcement agencies, courts, attorneys, and lawmakers.
 Upon graduation, students are qualified to sit for national licensure as clinical psychologists, provided they pass the appropriate licensure examination and complete any state-required post-doctoral residency requirements.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to this campus.